Frequently Asked Questions

 Auf dieser Seite werden regelmäßig Aktualisierungen zur internationalen Situation in englischer Sprache veröffentlicht: https://www.cambridgeenglish.org/de/cmp/coronavirus-covid-19/

-For exams, which have been scheduled for later in May and June, we are watching the situation very closely.
+For exams, due to take place in August and September, we are watching the situation very closely.
 If you have registered for an exam during this time, we ask for your patience.
 Please rest assured that you will be notified of any changes as soon as possible.

 If an exam has to be cancelled, however, you will be entitled to either a free transfer to the same exam at a later date, or a full refund your fee.